-Edit External Authentication

-- Step 3 Enter the hostname for the RADIUS server. - Step 4 Enter the port number for the RADIUS server.
-The default port number is 1812. - Step 5 Enter the Shared Secret password for the RADIUS server. - Step 6 Enter the number of seconds for the appliance to wait for a response from the server before timing out. - Step 7 Optionally, click Add Row to add another RADIUS server.
+- Step 2 Check the Enable External Authentication option if it is not enabled already. - Step 3 Enter the hostname for the RADIUS server. - Step 4 Enter the port number for the RADIUS server.
+The default port number is 1812. - Step 5 Enter the Shared Secret password for the RADIUS server. - Step 6 Enter the number of seconds for the appliance to wait for a response from the server before timing out. - Step 7 (Optional) Click Add Row to add another RADIUS server.
 Repeat steps 3-6 for each RADIUS server.